roryk/bcbio.rnaseq/README.md

 [![Build Status](https://secure.travis-ci.org/roryk/bcbio.rnaseq.png)](http://travis-ci.org/roryk/bcbio.rnaseq) ![DOI](https://zenodo.org/badge/3658/roryk/bcbio.rnaseq.png)

-There are a huge number of algorithms designed to call differential events from RNA-seq data at the gene, isoform and splicing-event level.
+There are a large number of algorithms designed to call differential events from RNA-seq data at the gene, isoform and splicing-event level.
 It would be great if when a new caller comes out, there was a way to automatically place it in the context of the other